 These beautiful illustrations of the potency of the emanations which pervade the atmosphere, and impregnate the abodes of harmonious persons, are not the fanciful pictures of a poetical mind, but are living realities; and those emanations may be retained by inanimate objects for many centuries.
-A fragment from the catacombs of Rome, or the ruins of buried Herculaneum, may form the connecting link which will enable the sensitive to travel on the wings of thought, and revive, the scenes of long past ages.
-With dust from the Collosseum the sensitive may review the bloody scenes where the Primitive Christians contended with ferocious beasts to gratify a blood-thirsty Nero.
-A fragment of bone may restore the gigantic forms of the monsters of the prehistoric ages, or reveal the occupations of ancient cave dwell-Thus may history be made to repeat itself in vivid pictures, more true and accurate than historical records; the secret places may be revealed, and the habits and avocations of ancient nations be accurately delineated.
+A fragment from the catacombs of Rome, or the ruins of buried Herculaneum, may form the connecting link which will enable the sensitive to travel on the wings of thought, and revive the scenes of long-past ages.
+With dust from the Coliseum, the sensitive may review the bloody scenes where the primitive Christians contended with ferocious beasts to gratify a bloodthirsty Nero.
+A fragment of bone may restore the gigantic forms of the monsters of the prehistoric ages, or reveal the occupations of ancient cave-dwellers.
+Thus may history be made to repeat itself in vivid pictures, more true and accurate than historical records; the secret places may be revealed, and the habits and avocations of ancient nations be accurately delineated.

-The garment of a criminal may lead a keen-scented hound to track its prey to its hiding place, but the flowing stream will baffle its keen sense: not so with the psychometrist; the clue in hand, he can trace the fugitive through devious ways and over wide wastes of waters without moving a foot in the pursuit; the emanation left behind, swift as the electric spark, points the direction of the flight.
+The garment of a criminal may lead a keenscented hound to track its prey to its hiding place, but the flowing stream will baffle its keen sense.
+Not so with the psychometrist; the clue in hand, he can trace the fugitive through devious ways and over wide wastes of waters without moving a foot in the pursuit; the emanation left behind, swift as the electric spark, points the direction of the flight.
 Many detectives have gained reputations for keenness of perception and skillfulness in their pursuits, whose success was owing to the directions obtained through clairvoyant mediums; and many physicians have gained renown for their skill in correctly diagnosing obscure cases from information gained through the examinations made by psychometric mediums; and the sources from which their knowledge is obtained is generally concealed, not always from motives of dishonesty and desire to build up reputations on fictitious foundations, but from the consciousness that open acknowledgment would result in loss of reputation and practice.

-It was only until recently that scientists could trace the age of man beyond the Mosaic cosmogony with out being anathematized and ostracised by the Christian dogmatists; but we are progressing slowly, and after the lapse of a century even enlightened medical professors can experiment and practice with the Mesmeric power,- pronounced a delusion by the French Academy of Sciences-providing it is christened with the new name, Hypnotism.
-It's scientific, but may reasonably hope that ere the close of another century other soul powers may be considered respectable by enlightened physicians, and through the exercise of physcometric powers our successors may be spared such sad and humiliating experiences as those which cast a shroud of gloom over our country while a select coterie of regular physicians and surgeons were scientifically making new wounds, by probing in wrong directions, in search of a bullet which was safely encysted, and the wound it had made was entirely healed.
+It was only until recently that scientists could trace the age of man beyond the Mosaic cosmogony without being anathematized and ostracised by the Christian dogmatists; but we are progressing slowly, and after the lapse of a century even enlightened medical professors can experiment and practice with the Mesmeric power,-pronounced a delusion by the French Academy of Sciences-providing it is christened with the new name, hypnotism.
+It is scientific, but

-"Tis' strange what difference can be Twixt tweedledum and tweedledee."
+"'Tis strange what difference can be 'Twixt tweedledum and tweedledee."